List of towns in Manitoba

 A town is an incorporated urban municipality in the Canadian province of Manitoba.
 Under current legislation, a community must have a minimum population of 1,000 and a minimum density of 400 people per square kilometre to incorporate as an urban municipality.
 As an urban municipality, the community has the option to be named a town, village or urban municipality.
 It also has the option of being named a city once it has a minimum population of 7,500 (there are no towns currently eligible for city status; the closest is Niverville, with a population of 5,947 in the Canada 2021 Census).

-Manitoba has 25 towns that had a cumulative population of 56,946 in the 2016 census.
-The province's largest and smallest towns by population are The Pas and Grand Rapids with populations of 5,369 and 268 respectively.
-The province's largest and smallest towns by land area are Gillam and Lac du Bonnet with land areas of 1994.44 km2 and 2.22 km2 respectively.
+Manitoba has 25 towns that had a cumulative population of 60,963 in the 2021 census.
+The province's largest and smallest towns by population are Niverville and Grand Rapids with populations of 5,947 and 213 respectively.
+The province's largest and smallest towns by land area are Gillam and Arborg with land areas of 1994.44 km2 and 2.22 km2 respectively.
 The province previously had 50 towns before a series of provincially mandated amalgamations took effect on January 1, 2015.

 Communities meeting the population minimum are not always incorporated as urban municipalities.
 There are 22 unincorporated communities with a population of more than 1,000 within Manitoba's rural municipalities.
 The largest of these is Oakbank in the Rural Municipality of Springfield with a population of 4,604.